Homecoming at Mycenae, exodus from Crete

 Khoisan warriors, by contrast, used stone-tipped weapons.
 Their ancestors had lived in the rich hunting grounds of eastern and southern Africa since antiquity but had been pushed out of the best part of eastern Africa by cattle herders.

-The speech sounds of Khoisan languages included click sounds that were reminiscent of the percussive signals that may have once served as for people throughout Africa, being simpler and more easily transmitted over long distances than spoken languages.
+The speech sounds of Khoisan languages included click sounds that were reminiscent of the percussive signals that may have once served as a lingua franca for people throughout Africa, being simpler and more easily transmitted over long distances than spoken languages.
 Linguists, as well as geneticists, have proposed that the Khoisan population has been stable since antiquity, whereas human populations elsewhere have been in turmoil.

 The spears that the Bantu craftsmen produced, using wood from the assegai tree firmly attached to carbonized steel blades were themselves called assegai, and they had been designed specifically to deal with the Khoisan, who tried to prevent Bantu farmers from invading their lands.
 But the long stone-tipped spears of the Khoisan were no match for the assegai except on hilly ground (which was usually unsuitable for agriculture); and the Khoisan were forced to retire to dry and hilly lands to the north and west of their favorite hunting grounds.